5 Days in Florence, Italy Itinerary

-I’m sharing our 5 Days in Florence, Italy including our daily itinerary with down time to recharge and explore.
+I’m sharing our 5 Days in Florence, Italy including our daily itinerary and free time to recharge and explore.
 I hope this guide will help you plan your trip abroad.
-I partnered with TripAdvisor to plan some of our excursions.
-Opinions are all mine.

-I’m finally getting a chance to share our 5 days in Florence with you guys.
-As I’ve mentioned from our trip to New York City and from visiting New Orleans, we don’t like to spend all our time inside buildings or running from tourist attraction to tourist attraction.
-We prefer to balance our time between must-see attractions and discovering the city on our own.
+As I’ve mentioned in our trip to New York City and from visiting New Orleans, we don’t like to spend all our time inside buildings or running from tourist attraction to tourist attraction.
+We prefer to balance our time between must-see attractions, architecture, and discovering the city on our own.

 We arrived in Florence early afternoon so we had plenty of time to relax, settle in, and get our bearings.
-We checked in to the NH Firenze hotel which has a contemporary design, spacious rooms, and a rooftop pool and bar.
-It has a beautiful view of the Duomo as you can see in the top photo here.
+We checked in to the NH Firenze hotel which has a contemporary design, spacious rooms & bathroom, and a rooftop pool and bar.
+It has a beautiful view of the Duomo as you can see in the photos here.
 It’s right off the river and about a block from the US Consulate.

 The one drawback is that it’s at the outer edge of the historic center so you have to walk about 3/4 of a mile before you get to the Ponte Vecchio.
 Most everything else stems off of the famous bridge so you can always find your way as long as you find the river.